Contents

 For production, You should make this part to send FCM Token to the server via API.

-To use the source code above, open App.tsx
+To use the source code above, open App.tsx file and modify it like below.

 import React from 'react';